alephium/www/src/content/news/The-Alephium-Bridge-is-live-on-Testnet-e13454677fb8/index.md

 **Using the “Redeem” section of the bridge**.

-If, for some reason, you left the bridge page before redeeming your tokens, you can always get your transaction hash from <a href="https://explorer.testnet.alephium.org/" class="markup--anchor markup--p-anchor" data-href="https://explorer.testnet.alephium.org/" rel="noopener" target="_blank">https://explorer.testnet.alephium.org/</a>.
+If, for some reason, you left the bridge page before redeeming your tokens, you can always get your transaction hash from <a href="https://explorer.testnet.alephium.org/" data-href="https://explorer.testnet.alephium.org/">https://explorer.testnet.alephium.org/</a>.
 Then, click “Redeem” on the bridge page, paste the tx hash into the “source TX” field, and click “Recover.”

 ![](image_91c4f90c23.png)